‘Very unique’: Short spring, flurry of moves raise Cubs rotation questions

 “What we look like April 7 may be completely different two weeks into the season,” Cubs pitching coach Tommy Hottovy said Sunday.

-The Cubs’ options for the back end of the starting rotation, specifically, have multiplied in the past couple days.
-The Cubs signed left-handers Drew Smyly and Daniel Norris on Saturday.
-They also added Adrian Sampson and Robert Gsellman on minor-league deals with spring training invitations.
+The Cubs’ options for the back end of the rotation, specifically, have multiplied in the last couple days.
+They signed left-handers Drew Smyly and Daniel Norris on Saturday.
+They also added Adrian Sampson and Robert Gsellman on minor-league deals with spring-training invitations.

 “It’s very unique,” said Alec Mills, who started against the Dodgers on Sunday.
 “Obviously, everything happened really fast.
 But that’s baseball.
 We all want to win, and we’re going to get the best team [together] as possible.
 It’s a flurry of events, but we’ll take it as best we can, in stride.”